Rowdy Tellez Player Props: Brewers vs. Rockies

 Rowdy Tellez At The Plate

-- Tellez has 21 hits, which is best among Milwaukee hitters this season, while batting .247 with 10 extra-base hits.
+- Tellez leads Milwaukee in total hits (23) this season while batting .258 with 12 extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 101st, his on-base percentage ranks 81st, and he is 21st in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 81st in batting average, 69th in on-base percentage, and 13th in slugging.

-- Tellez enters this game on a four-game hitting streak.
-In his last games, he's hitting .313 with one homer.
+- Tellez enters this game on a five-game hitting streak.
+During his last games, he's hitting .368 with one homer.

+- Tellez has reached base via a hit in 18 games this year (of 26 played), and had multiple hits in five of those games.

-- He has homered in 28.0% of his games this season, and 8.1% of his chances at the plate.
+- He has gone deep in 26.9% of his games this season, and 7.8% of his plate appearances.

-- Tellez has had at least one RBI in 48.0% of his games this year (12 of 25), with more than one RBI five times (20.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Tellez has picked up an RBI in 50.0% of his games this season, with more than one RBI in 19.2% of his games.
+He has also produced three or more runs in two contests.

+- He has scored in 42.3% of his games this season, with two or more runs scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.